Y0Coss/docs-fork/pages/hosted_private_cloud/nutanix_on_ovhcloud/81-multi-snapshot-technologie/guide.en-gb.md

 ---
-title: Setting up Multicloud Snapshot Technology (MST)
+title: "Setting up Multicloud Snapshot Technology (MST) on a Nutanix on OVHcloud infrastructure"
-excerpt: 'How to activate MST with an OVHcloud S3 container'
+excerpt: 'Learn how to activate MST with an OVHcloud Object Storage container'
 updated: 2025-09-19
 ---